index

 Regime Structure of Bound Systems

-The maintenance fraction ξ\xi measures this cost as a share of total energy budget:
+The maintenance fraction ξ\xi quantifies this cost as the ratio of the bankruptcy radius to the system radius,

 ξEbindMc2.\xi \equiv \frac{E_{\mathrm{bind}}}{Mc^2}.